HaiyueZhang/Covid-case-narrative-project/README.md

 - <b>Tooltips and Dots:</b> The dots on the line represent individual data points for each day.
 When the viewer hovers over a dot, the dot becomes larger and a tooltip appears showing the exact date and number of cases.
 This interactive feature enables the viewer to engage with and explore the data in more detail.

-- <b>Annotations:</b> Annotations, including both general and specific, are used to highlight the important parts of the data.
+- <b>Annotations:</b> Annotations, including general and specific, are used to highlight the important parts of the data.
 The general annotation provides a summary of what's happening during this period, and the specific annotation highlights a key data point (vertex point).
 This not only attracts the viewer's attention to the crucial points, but also adds context and interpretation to the raw numbers.

 - <b>Arrow Marker:</b> The arrow marker points to the vertex point of the cases, reinforcing the specific annotation and guiding the viewer's attention to this important point.